dead1ock/swganh-docs/book/clustering.rst

 Simulation
 ----------
-* Scale: 1-per Cluster
+* Scale: 1 per-Cluster
 This is where "the game" is actually ran.
-All the services which affect gameplay reside in this Service Schema.
+All the services which affect gameplay reside in this configuration.

 Configuring
 ###########
-By default, the server is configured to start all Service Schemas on a single executable.
+By default, the server is configured to start all modes on a single executable.